syedeqbal/syedeqbal/README.md

 ### What I Do

-I lead Research and Development of **multi-modal agentic AI systems** that fuse video, audio, and text intelligence to solve real industrial challenges — from anomaly detection and smart monitoring to predictive maintenance.
+I lead research and development of **multi-modal agentic AI systems** that fuse video, audio, and text intelligence to solve real industrial challenges — from anomaly detection and smart monitoring to predictive maintenance.

 My research sits at the intersection of: